Flight of the Phoenix (2004 film): Plot

 They struggle for several weeks building the new aircraft, through dust storms, lack of water, and fighting amongst the group.
 Rady christens it Phoenix after the legendary bird.
 A problem evolves when a group of smugglers camp nearby; when Ian, A.J., and Rodney attempt to communicate.
 However, once Liddle spots Kyle's watch on a bandit's wrist, the bandits open fire, wounding Rodney.
-Frank kills one and captures the other, but after a short debate, Elliot unilaterally shoots the final bandit in the head, then rebukes the group for wasting water, time, and effort on a foolish mission, blaming Frank for allowing it.
-The two fight briefly and Elliot quits the project.
-Elliot refuses to continue until everyone verbally says, "please" and acknowledges that he is in charge.
+Frank kills one and captures the other, but after a short debate, Elliott unilaterally shoots the final bandit in the head, then rebukes the group for wasting water, time, and effort on a foolish mission, blaming Frank for allowing it.
+The two fight briefly and Elliott quits the project.
+Elliott refuses to continue until everyone verbally says, "please" and acknowledges that he is in charge.

-After finishing the Phoenix Frank discovers that Elliot's aircraft design experience has been restricted to the design of model aircraft, much to the anger of everyone.
-While everyone argues, Ian quietly locates the Bandit's pistol and nearly shoots Elliot before Frank intervenes.
-In high wind, Liddle notices the plane slowly lifting on its own, proving Elliot's design theory, and the group stops fighting.
+After finishing the Phoenix Frank discovers that Elliott's aircraft design experience has been restricted to the design of model aircraft, much to the anger of everyone.
+While everyone argues, Ian quietly locates the Bandit's pistol and nearly shoots Elliott before Frank intervenes.
+In high wind, Liddle notices the plane slowly lifting on its own, proving Elliott's design theory, and the group stops fighting.
 However, the following storm buries most of their supplies, the original fuselage, and most of the Phoenix itself.

 Frank rallies the group and inspires them to keep working to reach their loved ones and they eventually dig out the Phoenix.
 With only a few attempts to start the engine, Frank tries a risky procedure to clear the fuel cylinders, but it works, and the engine revs to life.
 The noise draws additional smugglers, who open fire on the craft and disable the rudder.
-Elliot manages to fix the problem during takeoff.
+Elliott manages to fix the problem during takeoff.
 The Phoenix plummets off the edge of a cliff at the end of their runway, but the additional airspeed from the fall allows Frank to pull up and fly away.

 Through a series of photos, we see what became of the survivors when they made it back to civilization.
-All have been revitalized by the experience and have happy lives: Frank and A.J. start their own airline (appropriately named Phoenix Aviation), Sammi and his wife start their own restaurant (Jeremy and Rady are there to celebrate), Liddle is reunited with his wife and kids, Ian enjoys golf by taking early retirement, Kelly is boss on an ocean oil rig, and Elliot is wearing a flight suit on a Flight International magazine cover with the headline: "NASA's New Hope?"
+All have been revitalized by the experience and have happy lives: Frank and A.J. start their own airline (appropriately named Phoenix Aviation), Sammi and his wife start their own restaurant (Jeremy and Rady are there to celebrate), Liddle is reunited with his wife and kids, Ian enjoys golf by taking early retirement, Kelly is boss on an ocean oil rig, and Elliott is wearing a flight suit on a Flight International magazine cover with the headline: "NASA's New Hope?"